 The Razer Hunstman TE is a wired-only keyboard.

 This keyboard has a great set of extra features.
 Every key on the keyboard can be programmed via the Synapse 3 software, and the keyboard has on-board memory to store up to five profiles.
 There's a hotkey to put the PC into 'sleep' mode, and a hotkey to activate 'Game mode'.
 Game mode disables the Windows Key function so that you won't accidentally minimize the game, and you can choose which keys you want to disable.
 Also, there's a macro programming key that lets you set a macro without using the Synapse 3 software.
 If you're interested in a similarly performing keyboard with dedicated media keys and a volume wheel, check out the Logitech G715.

-The Huntsman TE has excellent software support.
+The Razer Huntsman TE has fantastic software support.
 The Synapse 3 software lets you set macros and can store a large number of profiles, in addition to the five profiles that you can store on the keyboard's on-board memory.
 Each key's backlight can be customized individually; however, we were unable to save the backlight profile, as it constantly reverted to its default setting when moving to another computer.
 There's also cloud sync available, which makes it easy to carry your settings over to another computer, though it requires an account.